Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 Protecting Your Investment

-• Identify any defects or unfinished work before making the final payment
+• Identify defects before final payment to protect contractual leverage

-• Protect your rights under home warranty insurance schemes
+• Protect rights under home warranty insurance schemes

 Considering Australia's Unique Climate